goshiphq/goship-cms/content/blog/what-is-less-than-truckload-shipping-and-how-can-it-benefit-you.md

 ---
-keywords: less than truckload shipping
+keywords: less than truckload, ltl, ltl freight
 author: mderesh
-title: What is Less Than Truckload Shipping & How Can It Help You?
+title: What is Less Than Truckload (LTL) Shipping and Why Use It?
 intro: >-
   What is less than truckload shipping?